Canon 200D versus Canon 700D

 - More modern: Reflects 4 years and 3 months of technical progress since the 700D launch.

-Reasons to prefer the Canon EOS 700D:
+Arguments in favor of the Canon EOS 700D:

 - More heavily discounted: Has been around for much longer (launched in March 2013).